May 14, 2026

 Dragon.png

-Dragon remains a well-known option for voice recognition, offering strong accuracy for medical and legal workflows.
-It carries a steep price tag and requires local installation.
+Dragon offers strong accuracy for medical and legal workflows, with a steep price tag and local installation requirement.

 Whisper-Based Tools